-On behalf of the International Civil Aviation Organization (ICAO), we have developed and operate the SAtellite DIStribution (SADIS) system.
+On behalf of the International Civil Aviation Organization (ICAO), we have developed and operate SADIS.

 SADIS is a high quality and cost-effective satellite data distribution system that brings vital flight information to aviation users around the world.
 It provides a point to multi-point service, via satellite in real-time, on a 24-hour basis.